 2. SDVOSB — Service-Disabled Veteran-Owned Small Business

-• Requires: VA-rated service-connected disability + 51%+ veteran ownership + veteran control of day-to-day operations
+- Requires: VA-rated service-connected disability + 51%+ veteran ownership + veteran control of day-to-day operations

-• Target: 3% of federal contract dollars (~$25B/yr)
+- Target: 3% of federal contract dollars (~$25B/yr)

-• Sole-source authority: up to $5M (non-manufacturing), $7M (manufacturing)
+- Sole-source authority: up to $5M (non-manufacturing), $7M (manufacturing)

-• Certification: SBA VetCert (free, 60-90 days)
+- Certification: SBA VetCert (free, 60-90 days)

 3. VOSB — Veteran-Owned Small Business

-• Requires: 51%+ veteran ownership + control (no disability required)
+- Requires: 51%+ veteran ownership + control (no disability required)

-• Primary benefit: VA contracting preference (Kingdomware decision)
+- Primary benefit: VA contracting preference (Kingdomware decision)

-• Certification: SBA VetCert (free, 30-60 days)
+- Certification: SBA VetCert (free, 30-60 days)

 4. 8(a) Business Development

-• Requires: Socially + economically disadvantaged owner; personal net worth ~$850K cap; AGI ~$400K cap; assets ~$6.5M cap
+- Requires: Socially + economically disadvantaged owner; personal net worth ~$850K cap; AGI ~$400K cap; assets ~$6.5M cap

-• Target: 5% of federal contract dollars
+- Target: 5% of federal contract dollars

-• Sole-source authority: up to $4.5M (services) / $7M (manufacturing)
+- Sole-source authority: up to $4.5M (services) / $7M (manufacturing)

-• Length: 9-year program (4 years developmental + 5 transitional)
+- Length: 9-year program (4 years developmental + 5 transitional)

-• Certification: SBA (6-12 months)
+- Certification: SBA (6-12 months)

 5. HUBZone

-• Requires: Principal office in HUBZone-designated area + 35% of employees live in HUBZone
+- Requires: Principal office in HUBZone-designated area + 35% of employees live in HUBZone

-• Target: 3% of federal contract dollars
+- Target: 3% of federal contract dollars

-• Special benefit: 10% price evaluation preference on full-and-open competition
+- Special benefit: 10% price evaluation preference on full-and-open competition

-• Certification: SBA (90-120 days)
+- Certification: SBA (90-120 days)

 6. WOSB / EDWOSB — Women-Owned & Economically Disadvantaged Women-Owned

-• Requires: 51%+ female ownership + control; EDWOSB adds personal wealth caps
+- Requires: 51%+ female ownership + control; EDWOSB adds personal wealth caps

-• Target: 5% of federal contract dollars (~$35B/yr)
+- Target: 5% of federal contract dollars (~$35B/yr)

-• Certification: Free self-certification via SBA (30-60 days)
+- Certification: Free self-certification via SBA (30-60 days)

 7. Small Disadvantaged Business (SDB)

-• Requires: Socially disadvantaged owner (similar to 8(a) but less formal)
+- Requires: Socially disadvantaged owner (similar to 8(a) but less formal)

-• Target: 15% of federal contract dollars (newly expanded)
+- Target: 15% of federal contract dollars (newly expanded)

-• Certification: Self-certified in SAM.gov
+- Certification: Self-certified in SAM.gov

 The stacking strategy

-Example stacking profiles we see:
+Three stacking profiles we see most often:

-Triple-Vet Stack (rare, extremely valuable)
+Triple-Vet Stack (rare, very valuable)

-• Competitive set: dozens, not thousands
+- Competitive set on a stacked-cert solicitation: dozens, not thousands

 Standard Vet Stack

-Veteran with VA disability + SDVOSB:
+Veteran with VA disability rating, SDVOSB-verified:

-The 8(a) + SDVOSB power combo
+8(a) + SDVOSB — the combo that actually scales firms

 Run the numbers yourself